quaatos/Python/pythonSearch/README.md

 # Search via the terminal.

 __________________________________________
-The application uses Google, Youtube and Wikipedia
+The application uses Google, Youtube, Wikipedia and duckduckgo
 __________________________________________

 execute the program by typing: python3 pythonSearch.py